-We participate in legal collaborative projects with other companies and share information required for such projects.
-It may be a violation of competition and antitrust rules to receive or share with competitors nonpublic commercially sensitive information beyond what is necessary for a legal cooperation.
-Commercially sensitive information includes information which may reduce uncertainty about future market conduct, such as prices, competitive bids, commercial strategies, costs, customers and suppliers.
+Collaboration with other companies must not have an anti-competitive purpose or effect.
+It may also be a violation of competition and antitrust rules to receive or share non-public commercially sensitive information with actual or potential competitors.
+Commercially sensitive information includes information which may reduce uncertainty about future market conduct, such as prices, competitive bids, commercial strategies, costs, customers, and suppliers.